• home

 Combining moving image, sound, photography, installation, and online archives, The Poison Garden reflects the infinite and intricate relationships and cycles that both sustain and destroy life.

-To date, The Poison Garden has produced four film works: A Dark Spell Slowly Fading (2021), Whelm (2021), Telepathine (2022), and Flood Flowers (2023).
-The first two were exhibited in Still Life at Buxton Contemporary, Melbourne, from 3 June—30 October, 2022, with excerpts screened 24/7 on the gallery’s public ‘Big Screen’ throughout the entirety of the exhibition.
-The third part was exhibited from 3 August—3 September, 2022, at Composite: Moving Image Agency & Media Bank, Melbourne, and all four screen daily in Melbourne Now at The Ian Potter Centre: NGV Australia, 3-9 April, 2023.
+To date, The Poison Garden has produced five film works: A Dark Spell Slowly Fading (2022), Whelm (2022), Telepathine (2022), Flood Flowers (2023) and Soft Fascination (2025).
+The first two were exhibited in Still Life at Buxton Contemporary, Melbourne, from 3 June–30 October, 2022, with excerpts screened 24/7 on the gallery’s public ‘Big Screen’ throughout the entirety of the exhibition.
+The third part was exhibited from 3 August–3 September, 2022, at Composite: Moving Image Agency & Media Bank, Melbourne, and all four screened daily in Melbourne Now at The Ian Potter Centre: NGV Australia, 3–9 April, 2023.
+The three channel fifth part, ‘Soft Fascination’ was the central work in a solo exhibition of the same name at Artspace, Victoria, 3 February–9 March 2025.

-This body of work is currently being developed through a PhD at the School of Art, RMIT, Melbourne.
+This body of work is currently being researched and developed through a PhD at the School of Art, RMIT, Naarm / Melbourne.

 A Dark Spell Slowly Fading, 2021 (single channel HD video, stereo sound)